Pylons/akhet/docs/usage.rst

 these are the most similar to Akhet.

-If you're porting an existing Pylons application to Pyramid, the Architecture and Migration articles should get you started.
+If you're porting an existing Pylons application to Pyramid, the Architecture and Migration chapters should get you started.

 .. _Pyramid documentation: http://docs.pylonsproject.org/
 .. _Pyramid tutorials: http://docs.pylonsproject.org/projects/pyramid_tutorials/dev/